 Remote working can be isolating.
 As well as encouraging staff to make use of co-working spaces and the like, ensure you let them know that you’re approachable and there to listen to any questions or concerns they may have.
 If possible, set up regular face-to-face meetings or ‘office days’ so workers can meet up and talk things through.

-At Goodwille, we can act as HR advisers to keep you up to date with current UK best practice.
-If you need help and advice on how to manage your remote employees, get in touch with us today.
+At Goodwille, we can act as your HR adviser or provide you with a fully outsourced HR function to keep you up to date with current UK best practice.
+If you need help and advice on how to manage your remote employees, don’t hesitate to contact us or read more about our HR service offering here.